Assembly of Believers' Church In India

 The Assembly of Believers' Church In India (also known as ABC in India) is a neocharismatic Episcopal denomination in India, rooted in the Saint Thomas Christian tradition and history of Christianity in India.
-It was established in 1973 by Rev. Reginald Burney Clifford and now contains more than 450 churches with around 40000 members.
+It was established in 1973 by Reginald Burney Clifford and now contains more than 800 churches with around 90000 members.

-Assembly of Believers' Church in India is not to be confused with Believers Church, a separate church entity in Asia.
+The Assembly of Believers' Church in India is not to be confused with the Believers Church, a separate church entity in Asia.

 Proposal

 There is a proposal to unite to form Church of India, comprising following churches: